Easy DIY Parabolic Microphone

 Second, you need the microphone.
 I decided to use the Clippy XLR EM172 for this task.
 Like the name suggests, it comes with a clip which will be super handy later in the project.

 But really, this microphone is one of the best options for someone who wants good sound with a low noise floor, on a budget.
 These microphones are simply amazing.
 You might even consider buying the matched pair, for what it costs.
-A lot of professional field recordists have a pair of those in their tool box.
+A lot of professional field recordists have a pair of these in their tool box.

 (2X) LANIAKEA Studio Micro Table Stand with Mic Clip - 15$ each.